teknirekt/bananaBot/README.md

 2. raidFill (Multiple spots, guaranteed spot)
 3. raidReserves (Backup/reserves, not guaranteed a spot)

-Also when shit hits the fan/you find out you can't attend the raid even though you signed up, you can use
+Also when shit hits the fan/you find out you can't attend the raid even though you signed up, you can use:

 4. raidRemove (Removes you from the raid, whether you're add/fill/reserve)